TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

-# Background
+# Description
-I've shared [a script](https://community.home-assistant.io/t/script-to-resume-radio-tunein-and-spotify-after-tts-on-google-home-speakers/326634) last year, to resume a Google Cast device after a TTS has been sent to it.
-However, this script was limited to TTS only.
-I now created a new script based on the TTS script to perform other actions (like playing an mp3, casting a lovelace dashboard, showing an image, etc)
+A script to send actions to Google Cast devices, resume what was playing afterwards and restore the previous volume in case the volume was changed.
 **Note:** Only service calls are supported, but you can call a script in a service call, so other actions can be performed by calling a script.

 # This script supports
-* Resuming of TuneIn, Spotify, YouTube and generic streams after any actions which interrupted the audio
+* Resuming of TuneIn, Spotify, YouTube (only for players with screen) YouTube music (only if custom integration is used) and generic streams after any actions which interrupted the audio
 * Resuming an entire speaker group after a single group member has been interrupted
 * Resuming of individual group members after the speaker group has performed an action

 # Requirements
+## General
 * Home Assistant version 2022.2 is required because the `iif` filter/function introduced in that version is used in templates
+* The script creates groups while running, so if you don't have any groups set up already, add `group:` to your configuration.yaml.
+## Spotify resume
 * For Spotify you need to have the [Spotify integration ](https://www.home-assistant.io/integrations/spotify/) installed, and [Spotcast ](https://github.com/fondberg/spotcast/) (available on [HACS](https://github.com/hacs/integration))
-* The script creates groups while running, so if you don't have any groups set up already, add `group:` to your configuration.yaml.

-# To Do
-* Make it possible to queue actions if the script is called multiple times for the same entity (this will require the script to be cut into different scripts)
+## YouTube Music resume
+* Resume can be performed in case the custom [YouTube Music player](https://github.com/KoljaWindeler/ytube_music_player) integration is used.
+And only when YouTube music was started using that custom integration (which is quite easy now with the changes to the media panel)

 # Most recent change
 ### Version 2.0.0 - 8 April 2022